Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/combat_data.md

 ### **removeStingerOnAttack** (Optional)

 Use `removeStingerOnAttack` when you want only a specific bee to either die or not die after stinging the player.
+The global config value `beeDiesFromSting
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDc2NTQwMDcsMTc4NTU5MTU3MV19
+eyJoaXN0b3J5IjpbOTcyMTA0Mjk2LDE3ODU1OTE1NzFdfQ==
 -->